kroger/pyknon/README.md

 # Documentation

 Pyknon needs better documentation.
-Meanwhile you can download [this free chapter](https://s3.amazonaws.com/musicforgeeksandnerds.com/Pyknon+from+Music+for+Geeks+and+Nerds.pdf) from [Music for Geeks and Nerds](http://musicforgeeksandnerds.com) that explains how to use Pyknon.
+Meanwhile you can download for free my book [Music for Geeks and Nerds](https://pedrokroger.net/mfgan/) that explains how to use Pyknon.

 # License